A lot of supernatural beings are described as having certain compulsive ways of behaving, which can be used against them. There are several varieties:

 - Played with a fair bit in Terry Pratchett's Discworld, where methods to defeat vampires included mixing up their sock drawer (they would then have to pair and sort the socks), and forcing other obsessive-compulsive type behaviour.
 Another example would be the werewolves in The Fifth Elephant.
 Saying the word 'bath' actually gets them to wince, and throwing something has them automatically run over and grab it in a doggy-esque manner.

-- In the first Artemis Fowl book, the titular Villain Protagonist uses the fairies' inability to enter a human dwelling without permission, compulsion to obey a human while in their dwelling, and inability to come back later to try get revenge to extract a lot of gold from them.
+- In the first Artemis Fowl book, Artemis uses the fairies' inability to enter a human dwelling without permission, compulsion to obey a human while in their dwelling, and inability to come back later to try get revenge to extract a lot of gold from them.
 They get around this by Loophole Abuse and sending in a non-magical troll.

 Live Action TV